Daffy Duck in Hollywood (video game)

-Daffy Duck in Hollywood is a video game developed by Probe Software, published by Sega and released in 1994 for the Sega Mega Drive, Master System and Game Gear.
+Daffy Duck in Hollywood is a video game published by Sega and released in 1994 for the Sega Mega Drive, Master System and Game Gear.

 Plot

 The mad Professor Duck Brain has stolen Yosemite Sam's Golden Cartoon Awards and is holding them for ransom.
 Sam calls upon Daffy Duck to recover his awards and deal with the mad professor and his henchmen.

 Gameplay

 The player has Daffy Duck traversing through a backstage level in a limited amount of time and finding the exit in order to proceed to the next level.
 Daffy's weapon of choice is a bubble cannon to shoot enemies.
 Daffy can also throw punches.
 Daffy must collect all bundles of dynamite before he can exit the level.
 Collectible items provide bonus points, powerups, extra lives and access to a bonus level.
 Many of the level names reference previous cartoon titles including The Duxorcist, Assault and Peppered and others.
 In the final level, Daffy confronts the final boss Professor Duck Brain.